 Nutritionists recommend avoiding some aisles in the supermarket completely.
-Bypass rows with bakery items, crackers, cookies, and other food high in saturated fat.
+Bypass rows with bakery items, crackers, cookies, and other foods high in saturated fat.
 Shop the perimeter of the store, where you’ll usually find fresh foods like produce and low-fat dairy.
 Read food labels.
-Ingredients are listed in order of amount of weight, from most to least.
+Ingredients are listed by weight, from most to least.

 Beware of prepared foods promoting one particular component -- look at the whole package instead.
 If a cereal calls itself heart-healthy because it contains oats, for example, check how much sugar and fiber the cereal has.
 Be sure the entire food is fit to eat.

 In general, avoid items if any of the following appear high on the food label’s ingredient list:

 - Trans fats: Unhealthy trans fats can be found in packaged snacks (pastries, cookies, crackers) and some types of margarine.
 Read the nutrition facts to see all the fats in the product.
 Choose foods with zero grams of trans fats and the least amount of saturated fats per serving.
 Shop instead for foods with cholesterol-lowering monounsaturated and polyunsaturated fats such as olive and safflower oils.